Dr Isabelle I D Delmotte

 “Locating nature in the soundscapes of popular wildlife and natural history documentaries” develops a phenomenological approach to cinema studies by focusing on the impacts of professional creative practices of soundmaking on film productions and audiences.
 It explores the influence of digital audio technology on the affective qualities of making nature documentaries and audience receptions associated with soundtracks of nature.

 A second research project, “Falling on and off the screen: The electrical body in film productions“ aims to further knowledge on the cinematographic representations of neurological disorders.

-Arts and Language Education; Communication; Cultural Learning; Culture; Data mining; Digital Libraries; Ecology; Environment; Environment Issues; Film; Health; Screen and Media; Teaching and Learning
+Advertising; Arts and Language Education; Communication; Computers and Education; Cultural Learning; Culture; Data mining; Digital Libraries; Disabilities; Ecology; Environmental Change; Film; Health; Human Behaviour; Human Computer Interaction; Screen and Media; Teaching and Learning; Work Experience-Based Learning

 Creative Practice, Sonic Studies, Phenomenology, Sensory Ethnography, Cinema sound, Nature Documentary, Media Practices

 - interdisciplinary practices